 Action Surge & Rage combo allows for high-damage combat rounds | Barbarian’s Unarmored Defense will be useless |

-High hit points and AC boosts your survivability in combat | Most of your focus will be on melee combat and not ranged |
+High hit points and AC boost your survivability in combat | Most of your focus will be on melee combat and not ranged |

 The advised level progression for this build is: